aburch/simutrans/documentation/OTRP_information_en.md

 - No compatibility for ex-OTRP.
 - If you press "Readable by standard" button, the game is saved so that it is readable by simutrans standard.
 In this mode, please be ware that **OTRP specific data is lost.**

+# Privacy Policy
+From v24_4, OTRP collects your usage data.
+Only anonymous data is collected and the collected data will be used for statistical analysis only.
+Please note that **OTRP is not intended to be used by EU citizens** since collected data is stored in Japan and that is not GDPR compatible.

+The followings are collected.
+- version
+- language setting
+- OS
+- your pak name
+- network mode or not

 # License
 OTRP derives from simutrans standard, so OTRP follows [Artistic License](https://github.com/aburch/simutrans/blob/master/simutrans/license.txt).
 Re-distribution of OTRP (including modified version) is permitted under the following conditions.
 - Please follow and respect the original license of simutrans standard.